 I am also co-editor of the book Cold War Social Science: Knowledge Production, Liberal Democracy and Human Nature.
 From World War II to the early 1970s, social science research expanded in dramatic and unprecedented fashion in the United States, which became the world’s acknowledged leader in the field.
 This book examines how, why, and with what consequences this rapid and yet contested expansion depended on the entanglement of the social sciences with the Cold War.
 Utilizing the controversial but useful concept of “Cold War Social Science,” the contributions gathered here reveal how scholars from established disciplines and new interdisciplinary fields of study made important contributions to long-standing debates about knowledge production, liberal democracy, and human nature in an era of diplomatic tension and ideological conflict.

-Solovey, Mark, associate editor, 2014, The Oxford Encyclopedia of American History Science, Medicine, and Technology, two volumes (New York: Oxford University Press).
+Solovey, Mark, associate editor, 2014, The Oxford Encyclopedia of the History of American Science, Medicine, and Technology, two volumes (New York: Oxford University Press).

 Solovey, Mark, 2014.
-“Social Science Research Council,” in Hugh Slotten, ed., Oxford Encyclopedia of the History of American Science, Medicine, and Technology (New York: Oxford University Press).
-600 words.
+“Social Science Research Council,” in Hugh Slotten, ed., The Oxford Encyclopedia of the History of American Science, Medicine, and Technology (New York: Oxford University Press).

-Solovey, Mark, 2013.
+Solovey, Mark, 2013hb/2015pb.
 Shaky Foundations: The Politics-Patronage-Social Science Nexus in Cold War America (New Jersey: Rutgers University Press).

-Solovey, Mark & Hamilton Cravens, eds., 2012, Cold War Social Science: Knowledge Production, Liberal Democracy and Human Nature (New York: Palgrave Macmillan).
+Solovey, Mark & Hamilton Cravens, eds., 2012hb/2014pb, Cold War Social Science: Knowledge Production, Liberal Democracy and Human Nature (New York: Palgrave Macmillan).

 Solovey, Mark, 2012.
 “Project Camelot,” online, in Thomas Teo, ed., Encyclopedia of Critical Psychology, March 24, 2012.